I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 A. from Arabic into Latin, along with commentaries.

 III.
 By 13th century A. gets to Paris and the other centers of learning in Western Europe.

 A. Earlier Islamic and Jewish thinkers will have enormous impact on European philosophy.
-Avicenna's and Averroes' work catalyst for enormous amount of philosophy, but impact of others very important as well. ("Western" tradition does not equal "European" since European thought has been so heavily influenced by near eastern and North African thought.)
+Avicenna's and Averroes' and Jewish philosopher, Maimonides, work catalyst for enormous amount of philosophy, but impact of others very important as well. ("Western" tradition does not equal "European" since European thought has been so heavily influenced by near eastern and North African thought.)

 B. Questions and problems for 13th century Europeans will be shaped by interests of Islamic and Jewish predecessors, eg. relationship of reason to revelation, philosophy to faith, Aristotle to the Scripture..